Stayl045/CPNT-262-Assignment-3-Group-Assignment/README.md

 ### Stephan

-- Base components on nuxt/vue
+- Base components on Nuxt/vue

 ### Further Guidelines

-- Plugins with the same rules such as eslin and prettier
+- Plugins with the same rules such as eslint and prettier

 ### Attributions